lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_000_sudoku_solver_initial_state/README.md

 based Sudoku Solver that is composed of 29 actors.

-The application will also start up an instance of a Sudoku problem generator that continuously cycles through a series of Sudoko problems at a configurable rate, tunable via configuration.
+The application will also start up an instance of a Sudoku problem generator that continuously cycles through a series of Sudoku problems at a configurable rate, tunable via configuration.

 The course consists of a series of exercises in which you change the source code to leverage Scala 3 specific features.
 The application comes with tests that are basically the same across all exercises.
 The tests should pass at every stage: if they don't, you've broken something and you will need to fix it.